 In fact, it could be a good idea to pay off most of the mortgage until it represents 20% of the equity in your home.
 Paying off a mortgage, or any type of loan early can have a small negative effect on your credit score.
 A potential future lender may look at it in a slightly negative way than you do.

-There is also something else which should be considered.
+There is also something else that should be considered.
 Once you have paid off your mortgage, you may have difficulty borrowing money against the property.
 Your income may not be sufficient to qualify again for a mortgage.

-If you are planning any major home improvements projects, you should ask yourself if it is worth paying for them in cash or from your savings.
+If you are planning any major home improvement projects, you should ask yourself if it is worth paying for them in cash or from your savings.
 Remember that many home improvement stores such as Home Depot will offer interest-free financing for a period of time (such as 24 months) if you are purchasing appliances, window coverings, or carpeting.
 It may be better to utilize

 It often costs less to take out a loan to pay for home improvements, and using your mortgage lender to obtain a further loan, could have financial advantages.